Local Edge Dynamics and Opinion Polarization: Introduction

 Polarization and its connection to recommender systems and opinion dynamics has seen significant research interest, particularly in the wake of Pariser's 2012 `filter bubble' hypothesis \cite{Pariser:2012}.

 A number of papers consider the effect of link recommendations, including friend-of-friend recommendations, on network structure \cite{DalyGeyerMillen:2010,SuSharmaGoel:2016}.
-Others consider the effect of edge rewiring and innate opinion perturbation on polarization, including within the Friedkin-Johnsen model \cite{MuscoMuscoTsourakakis:2018,AbebeKleinbergParkes:2018,ChenRacz:2020,ChitraMusco:2020,GaitondeKleinbergTardos:2020}.
+Others consider the effect of edge rewiring and innate opinion perturbation on polarization, including within the Friedkin-Johnsen model \cite{MuscoMuscoTsourakakis:2018,AbebeKleinbergParkes:2018,ChenRacz:2020,ChitraMusco:2020,GaitondeKleinbergTardos:2020, Racz:2022tu}.
 Edge rewiring can model a recommender system, an adversary that seeks to maximize polarization, or a benevolent administrator that seeks to minimize polarization.
-Generally, these works focus on how a single intervention can effect polarization, often finding that relatively minor manipulations can have significant impact.
+Generally, these works focus on how a single intervention can effect polarization, often finding that relatively minor changes can have significant impact.
 Unlike our work, they do not consider how opinions and the underlying network coevolve and drive polarization over time.

 Several works do consider opinion and network coevolution \cite{HolmeNewman:2006,CastellanoFortunatoLoreto:2009,DandekarGoelLee:2013,BaumannLorenz-SpreenSokolov:2020,SasaharaChenPeng:2020}.
-A common finding, matching our observations, is that edge updates driven by confirmation bias (also called homophily), are not themselves sufficient to drive polarization \cite{DandekarGoelLee:2013, SasaharaChenPeng:2020}.
-Dandekar et al. \cite{DandekarGoelLee:2013} introduce another psychological factor in their model, \emph{biased assimilation}, in which nodes that are presented a mixture of opinions give undue support to their initial opinion.
-They show that, in combination with confirmation bias, this dynamic drives polarization.
+A common finding, matching our results, is that confirmation bias (also called homophily), itself is not sufficient to drive significant polarization \cite{DandekarGoelLee:2013, SasaharaChenPeng:2020}.
+Dandekar et al. \cite{DandekarGoelLee:2013} introduce another psychological factor, \emph{biased assimilation}, in which nodes that are presented a mixture of opinions give undue support to their initial opinion.
+They show that this dynamic drives polarization in combination with confirmation bias.
 Sasahara et al. \cite{SasaharaChenPeng:2020} present a model in which a user's expressed opinion only takes into account sufficiently agreeable neighbors.
-They show that this behavior, along with confirmation bias, drive the network into a bimodal opinion distribution.
+They show that this behavior drives the network into a bimodal opinion distribution.
 They also show that direct recommendations of agreeable edges accelerate polarization.